EEOB-BioData/EEOB-BCB-546/index.md

 # Computational Skills For Biological Data

-## EEOB/BCB 546X - Fall 2018 - Iowa State University
+## EEOB/BCB 546X at Iowa State University

 With the advent of big data across a number of sub-disciplines within biology, there is an increasing need for biologists to be comfortable and competent with command-line data processing and analysis.
 This course will develop basic skills necessary for biologists working with big data sets.